Exposing Medical Students to Orthopaedic Surgery Subspecialties

 Application Process and Requirements

 All applications must be submitted through the AAMC Visiting Student Learning Opportunities program (VSLO).
 Apply to General Orthopaedics, Orthopaedic Surgery.
+A supplemental video application must be submitted through JOBMA.

-Rotation Dates for 2023:
+Rotation Dates for 2026

-Helpful information about our clerkship program:
+Helpful information about our clerkship program

 For more information about rotating at Vanderbilt, contact visitingmed@vanderbilt.edu or visit their website.